xiayufeilucy/challengepy/README.md

 ## Installation
 1. Fork + clone this repository.
-2. Change directory into the cloned repository.
+2. `cd` into the cloned repository.
 3. Install `pipenv`
   * `brew install pipenv` if you're on a Mac.
   * `pip install --user --upgrade pipenv` for most other machines.